RobAllan27/simple_typescript_demos/README.md

 Rob Allan

-Really a set of notes and demo code on the sue of typescript.
-Typescript being a supersetof Javascirpt and intrdocuing types (classes  / types / interfaces etc).
+Really a set of notes and demo code on the use of typescript.
+Typescript being a superset of Javascript and introducing types (classes  / types / interfaces etc).

 This is based on the following page - acknowledgement. https://www.typescripttutorial.net/